camilovillam/camilovillam.github.io/README.md

 ### 1. [BUAsist](https://camilovillam.github.io/projects/BUAsist) (Power Apps - Model Driven App)

-A comprehensive business application for a Small B-Corp in Colombia, including ERP, CRM, SCM and project management components.
+A comprehensive business application for a Small B-Corp, including ERP, CRM, SCM and project management components.
 Built using a Dataverse Model-driven App and other technologies and tools of the Power Platform.

 ### 2. International Relations Management (Power Apps - Model Driven App)

 Proof of concept of a system to manage international relations agreements and students mobility of a university.

-### 3. University grant making process (Power Automate and Microsoft 365 Apps)
+### 3. University grant making process (Power Automate and Microsoft 365)

-Automation of a whole process to manage applications for a call for grants at a university, including receiving proposals, storing and sharing application files, internal reviews and approvals, communication of results, among other, using Power Automate and Microsoft 365 apps (Sharepoint, Forms, Teams, Outlook, Excel).
+Automation of a whole process to manage applications for an internal call for grants at a university, including receiving proposals, storing and sharing application files, internal reviews and approvals, communication of results, among other, using Power Automate and Microsoft 365 apps (Sharepoint, Forms, Teams, Outlook, Excel).

 ### 4. Power Automate flows